Next Exit (film): Release

 The film premiered at the Tribeca Festival on June 10, 2022.
 In July 2022, Magnolia Pictures bought the distribution rights to the film, and scheduled it for release in November 4, 2022 under its genre arm, Magnet Releasing.
 In August 2022, Blue Finch Films acquired the film's international rights.

-Reception
+Critical reception

+Accolades

-At the Tribeca Festival, the film received the award for Best Cinematography.
+The film received the award for Best Cinematography at the Tribeca Film Festival.